To be considered for the Medieval Icelandic Studies programme you must fulfil the following requirements:

 (1) A Bachelor’s degree from an accredited institution

-Applicants must hold a Bachelor’s degree from an accredited institution or provide documentation to the effect that they will earn such a degree before enrolment in the Medieval Icelandic Studies programme in autumn 2021.
-Applicants receiving their Bachelor’s degree in the spring or summer of 2021 should submit transcripts documenting their undergraduate career up to that point as part of their application.
-Successful applicants will be asked to submit their final diploma before enrolment in the autumn of 2021.
+Applicants must hold a Bachelor’s degree from an accredited institution or provide documentation to the effect that they will earn such a degree before enrolment in the Medieval Icelandic Studies programme in autumn 2024.
+Applicants receiving their Bachelor’s degree in the spring or summer of 2024 should submit transcripts documenting their undergraduate career up to that point as part of their application.
+Successful applicants will be asked to submit their final transcript (graduation certificate) before enrolment in the autumn of 2024.

 (2) Adequate undergraduate training to pursue graduate studies in Medieval Icelandic Studies

 The programme is designed for international students who hold a Bachelor’s degree with a medieval component in at least one of the following areas: literature, history, religion, linguistics, anthropology, archaeology, art history or folklore.
 The medieval component is typically a university course with a medieval element.
 Prior knowledge of Old Icelandic/Old Norse is not required, but applicants are strongly encouraged to complete levels 1–2 of the free online course Icelandic Online before enrolment.
 See also below on the Preparatory Reading List.

 In their undergraduate career, applicants must have achieved a minimum grade-point average of 7.25 out of 10 on the University of Iceland grading scale which corresponds roughly to a grade-point average (GPA) of 3.0 (B) on a 4.0 scale in the United States or an average of 67 in the United Kingdom (although this may also depend on the distribution of grades at the university in question).

 (4) Adequate command of English

 The language of instruction is English.
 An adequate command of spoken and written English is required for admission.
 Applicants whose native language is a language other than English are required to provide proof of English proficiency by submitting scores from one of the following tests: